As you may have read a while ago,

 I’m aware that just like

 width: fit-content, which I wrote about a while ago,

-position: sticky has a low browser support at this time.
+position: sticky has low browser support at this time.
 So, you may be right to think you could “stick” with

-But, isn’t staying up-to-date with latest news and always trying cutting edge stuff makes us better developers?
+But, isn’t staying up-to-date with the latest news and always trying cutting edge stuff makes us better developers?
 Keep experimenting, and have fun with it!

 Just another dropdown menu concept